 Although the European Union is not a fully functioning federal state, its role in world organisations such as the OECD and the Financial Action Task Force (FATF) over money laundering and fraud or the Hague Conference over private international law, and in negotiating with world powers such as the United States in relation to matters such as the Foreign Account Tax Compliance Act (FATCA), should not be underestimated.

-In parallel, however, the OECD developed its Common Reporting Standard (CRS), which seems to have been accepted by the EU as the model for automatic tax information exchange and brought to an end further changes to the Savings Tax Directive.
-There seems, however, to be no realistic prospect of the US abandoning FATCA in favour of the CRS at the moment.
+In parallel, however, the OECD developed its Common Reporting Standard (CRS), which seems to have been accepted by the European Union as the model for automatic tax information exchange and brought to an end further changes to the Savings Tax Directive.
+There seems to be, however, no realistic prospect of the US abandoning FATCA in favour of the CRS at the moment.

-Now, the EU has revised its Directive on Administrative Co-operation (DAC).
-Council Directive 2011/16/EU established procedures for better cooperation between tax administrations in the EU – such as exchanges of information on request.
-This Directive was amended in 2014 by Council Directive 2014/107/EU, which extended the cooperation between tax authorities to automatic exchange of financial account information and in effect incorporates CRS in the EU.
+The European Union continues to revise its Directive on Administrative Co-operation (DAC).
+Council Directive 2011/16/EU established procedures for better cooperation between tax administrations in the European Union – such as exchanges of information on request – was amended in 2014 by Council Directive 2014/107/EU, which extended the cooperation between tax authorities to automatic exchanges of financial account information and in effect incorporated CRS in the EU Council Directive 2018/822 of 25 May 2018, which controversially regulates financial intermediaries such as banks, lawyers and accountants in cross-border structures that may avoid tax.11

-Money Laundering Directives were originally introduced to counter terrorist activity.
-Tax evasion and ‘abusive’ tax avoidance are now increasingly in the sights.
-The proposals for registers of beneficial interests in companies inevitably led to strong calls from the EP for registers for trusts and beneficial interests.
-However, the fourth Money Laundering Directive EU 2015/849, came into force on 26 June 2015 and must be implemented in each Member State by 26 June 2017.
-Article 30 imposes different obligations on the trustees of express trusts to the obligations imposed in relation to beneficial ownership information required for legal entities under Article 29.
+Money laundering directives were originally introduced to counter terrorist activity.
+Tax evasion and 'abusive' tax avoidance are now increasingly in the sights.
+The proposals for registers of beneficial interests in companies inevitably led to strong calls from Parliament for registers for trusts and beneficial interests.
+The Fourth Anti-Money Laundering Directive (EU) 2015/849, came into force on 26 June 2015 and should have been implemented in each Member State by 26 June 2017.
+Article 31 imposes different obligations on the trustees of express trusts to the obligations imposed in relation to beneficial ownership information required for legal entities under Article 30.

-Since Henry VIII’s attempt to tax the use, equity has been successful in adapting and evolving to meet the demands modern society placed on it.
-Equity’s success is perhaps now under attack, particularly from the civil law world and civil society that sees it as a hindrance against corruption and tax fairness.
+Since Henry VIII's attempt to tax the use, equity has been successful in adapting and evolving to meet the demands modern society placed on it.
+Equity's success is perhaps now under attack, particularly from the civil law world and civil society that sees it as a hindrance against corruption and tax fairness.
 It will be interesting to see how equity develops in response.
-Whether the UK will pull back from some EU developments if it leaves the EU is yet to be seen.
+Whether the United Kingdom will pull back from some EU developments when it leaves the European Union is yet to be seen.

 It is in the area of succession law that the EU demonstrates its particular complexities.
 The substantive laws in Member States vary considerably in all areas.
 Individual forms of wills and succession agreements vary, as do the rules on forced heirship and reserved portions.
 Clawback or obligations to restore in states such as Italy last for the full lifetime of a donor and are enforceable rights in rem, while in Germany they are monetary claims and diminish by 10 per cent per annum and disappear after 10 years.
 Sweden and Austria have models of administration, while in France and Spain assets vest directly in the family heirs who can then be personally liable for the deceased's debts even if greater than the value of the deceased's assets.
 In addition, the private international law or conflicts of law rules (PIL) also varied considerably.
 Some Member States used connecting factors of habitual residence, while others used those of domicile.
 The majority used that of nationality.

 Similar issues also affect matrimonial property and matrimonial property regimes.
-The EU has an even more complex patchwork quilt of substantive laws and of PIL.
-Regimes vary from full community in the Netherlands, to limited community in other Member States and to marital gains in Germany.
+The European Union has an even more complex patchwork quilt of substantive laws than of PIL.
+Regimes vary from full community in the Netherlands (until it was amended on 1 January 2018 for marriages after that date), to limited community in other Member States and to marital gains in Germany.
 PIL is governed by the 1978 Hague Convention in France, Luxembourg and the Netherlands.
-In other Member States connecting factors can vary from that of nationality or residence and changes in these during a marriage sometimes do and sometimes do not produce a change, whether retroactive or not.
+In other Member States, connecting factors can vary from that of nationality or residence and changes in these during a marriage sometimes do and sometimes do not produce a change, whether retroactive or not.
 France and Germany have agreed a new form of matrimonial regime that can be used in both countries.
-Again, the EU did not propose to amend Member States’ substantive law, but wished to legislate to harmonise Member States’ PIL.
-Rome IVa dealt with the property effects of marriage, and Rome IVb with the property regimes for registered partnerships.
-Because of the significant differences in the recognition of same-sex relationships throughout the EU, there was strong political opposition.
-The Visegrad Four of Hungary, Poland, Slovakia and the Czech Republic have become increasingly more vocal and some of its members vetoed (as a family matter, it required unanimous support) both Rome IVa and Rome IVb.
-In record time, the EU put in their place both the Regulations under the enhanced co-operation mechanism so that they have been adopted by all EU Member States (other than Croatia, Cyprus, Denmark, Estonia, Hungary, Ireland, Latvia, Lithuania, Poland, Slovakia and the UK) and will be fully effective from 2019.
-Rome IVa deals with the property rights of all married couples, whether mixed sex or same sex, and similarly Rome IVb deals with the property effects of all registered partnerships, whether mixed sex or same sex.
+Again, the European Union did not propose to amend Member States' substantive law but wished to legislate in order to harmonise Member States' PIL.
+Rome IVa deals with the property effects of marriage and Rome IVb with the property regimes for registered partnerships.
+Owing to the significant differences in the recognition of same-sex relationships throughout the European Union, there was strong political opposition.
+The Visegrád Four of Hungary, Poland, Slovakia and the Czech Republic have become increasingly more vocal and some of its members vetoed (as a family matter it required unanimous support) both Rome IVa and Rome IVb.
+In record time, the European Union put in their place both of the Regulations under the enhanced co-operation mechanism so that they have been adopted by all EU Member States (other than Croatia, Cyprus, Denmark, Hungary, Ireland, Latvia, Lithuania, Poland, Slovakia and the United Kingdom) and will be fully effective from 2019.
+Rome IVa deals with the property rights of all married couples, whether opposite-sex or same-sex and similarly Rome IVb deals with the property effects of all registered partnerships, whether opposite-sex or same-sex.

 VI MENTAL IMPAIRMENT

 As populations live longer, the problems for individuals with diminished mental capacity across borders are also growing.
 The Hague Convention 35 of 13 January 2000 on the International Protection of Adults (Hague 35) deals with the PIL issues of the recognition and enforcement and the applicable law of protective measures and the applicable law for private mandates.
-Hague 35 has already been ratified by Austria, the Czech Republic, Estonia, Finland, France, Germany, Monaco, Scotland and Switzerland.
-Cyprus, Greece, Ireland, Italy, Luxembourg, the Netherlands and Poland have all signed but not yet ratified.
-It is anticipated that Ireland and Portugal may ratify during 2016 and Northern Ireland in 2017.
-The changes to the internal law in Ireland and Northern Ireland will be significant.
+Hague 35 has already been ratified by Austria, the Czech Republic, Estonia, Finland, France, Germany, Monaco, Portugal, Scotland and Switzerland.
+Cyprus, Greece, Ireland, Italy, Latvia, Luxembourg, the Netherlands and Poland have all signed but not yet ratified.
+It is anticipated that Latvia may ratify during 2017 and Ireland in 2018.
+Belgium is also likely to accede shortly and Spain, Sweden and Italy are also now working towards ratification.
+Northern Ireland may also do so, using a similar model to Schedule 3 of MCA 2005 in Schedule 9 to the Mental Capacity Act (Northern Ireland) 2016.
+The changes to the internal law in Ireland and Northern Ireland will be significant and Scotland is undertaking a further review.

 For England and Wales there is considerable confusion since the Mental Capacity Act 2005 came fully into force on 1 October 2007 and gives full effect to the Convention notwithstanding the fact that England and Wales has not yet ratified.

-This issue is likely to be on the EU programme during the next five years and Member States will be encouraged to ratify.
-Hague 35 is not without its own problems and further developments are likely.
+The EU Parliament passed a further Resolution 2015/20185(INL) on 1 June 201719 and this issue is likely to be on the EU programme during the next five years.
+Member States will be encouraged to ratify and further EU legislation is possible.
+Hague 35 is, however, not without its own problems and further developments are likely.
 The inherent conflicts in the UN Convention on the Rights of Persons with Disabilities (UN CRPD) between the protection of rights under Article 12 and the protection from abuse under Article 16 are probably impossible to square.
 It is argued that Hague 35 and the legislation of many states bound by UN CRPD are not compatible with it.
 The debate is one that will continue.

 As a result of the lack of EU competence in the area of personal taxation, there are no vehicles to provide structures that are comprehended throughout the EU.
-Trusts, while recognised in Cyprus, Ireland, Italy (now increasingly less novel), Malta and the United Kingdom, are not recognised in many other Member States.
-The changes to French tax law in 2011 were a partial recognition of trusts, but have not been welcomed.
-Belgium and Spain have followed with similar moves.
+Trusts, while recognised in Cyprus, Ireland, Italy (now increasingly less novel), Malta and the United Kingdom, are not recognised in many other Member States for law purposes.
+The changes to French tax law in 2011 and the EU Anti-Money Laundering Directives have shown a partial acceptance of trusts and other structures for tax purposes, but even so they have not been welcomed.
+Belgium and Spain have followed France with similar moves.
 In many Member States, life insurance is given beneficial tax status, while structures such as usufructs or partnerships are also often used.

-As mentioned above, Article 30 of the fourth Money Laundering Directive EU 2015/849, imposes obligations on trustees of express trusts.
-Pressure for public registers will continue.
-While seen as problematic, logically this should lead to further recognition of trusts in the long term.
+As mentioned above, Article 31 of the Fourth Anti-Money Laundering Directive, as amended by the Fifth Anti-Money Laundering Directive imposes compliance obligations on trustees of express trusts and other types of legal arrangements.
+Notwithstanding that access can be limited to those with legitimate interests, pressure for public registers will continue, although now subject to the countervailing pressures of the General Data Protection Regulation (GDPR) 2016/679.20 While seen as problematic, logically, public registers should lead to further acceptance and enforcement of trusts in the long term.

-Harmonisation of PIL in the EU is likely to continue.
-Free movement of EU nationals, goods, services and capital is still seen as an engine for growth, even though the EU is under pressure to legislate less.
-The role of the European Court of Justice will also continue to increase although in response to political trends, it may tend towards protecting national sovereignty against EU encroachment.
+Harmonisation of PIL in the European Union is likely to continue.
+Free movement of EU nationals, goods, services and capital, although with some restraints, is still seen as an engine for growth, even though the European Union is under pressure to legislate less.
+The role of the CJEU will also continue to increase, although in response to political trends, it may tend towards protecting national sovereignty against EU encroachment.

-Whether the process of the UK negotiating its exit from the EU will encourage other Member States to review the previous direction of travel for the EU, and whether some Member States may themselves be encouraged to hold referenda or attempt to become more detached, is not yet clear.
+Whether the process of the UK negotiating its exit from the EU will encourage some Member States to review the previous direction of travel for the EU and whether some Member States may themselves be encouraged to become more detached is not yet clear.
+It is perhaps more likely that the EU will become more homogeneous, focused on civil law and perhaps more protectionist, but the tensions between those Member States inside and outside the eurozone may well deepen.

-1 Richard Frimston is a partner at Russell-Cooke LLP.
+1 Richard Frimston is a consultant and Christopher Salomons is a senior associate with Russell-Cooke LLP.